mdalifaisal/mdalifaisal.github.io/_posts/2023-04-10-liravolatility.md

 </div>

 **_Disclaimer:_** Some of the points highlighted in this blog are a part of the second chapter of my Ph.D. dissertation and a paper I have co-authored with my supervisor Prof. Dr. Murat Donduran, of Yildiz Technical University.
-The complete code and data used in our paper also is available in a GitHub [repository](https://github.com/mdalifaisal/lira_volatility_code)
+The code and data used in our paper are also available in a GitHub [repository](https://github.com/mdalifaisal/lira_volatility_code).

 [^1]: In a future blog, I intend to cover the main theoretical and empirical models of the exchange rates and hopefully provide a map that provides a systematic picture of the information derived from the literature.
 It is such an interesting and important issue; that I feel deserves a separate effort!